 Goal Statements: Domain I: Effective Planning, Instruction, and Assessment Standard 1: Unit and daily planning are consistent with AISC expectations.
-Please check one of the following: Does Not Meet Standard Meets the Standard Exceeds Standard (Note: You may identify that you are meeting the standard, but also wish to include evidence within this "Exceeds Standard" section, with or without checking "Exceeds Standard") Teacher Comments: Constant Decree Supervisor's Response: Standard 2: Assessment of student learning is consistent with AISC expectations.
+Please check one of the following: Does Not Meet Standard Meets the Standard Exceeds Standard (Note: You may identify that you are meeting the standard, but also wish to include evidence within this "Exceeds Standard" section, with or without checking "Exceeds Standard") Teacher Comments: Supervisor's Response: Standard 2: Assessment of student learning is consistent with AISC expectations.
 Please check one of the following: ☐ Does Not Meet Standard ☐ Meets the Standard ☐ Exceeds Standard (Note: You may identify that you are meeting the standard, but also wish to include evidence within this "Exceeds Standard" section, with or without checking "Exceeds Standard") Teacher Comments:

 Supervisor's Response:

-Standard 3: Teacher demonstrates individual approach to students' educational needs.
+Standard 3: Teacher demonstrates individual approach to students'

+educational needs.

 Please check one of the following:

 ☐ Does Not Meet Standard ☐ Meets the Standard ☐ Exceeds Standard

 (Note: You may identify that you are meeting the standard, but also wish to include evidence within this "Exceeds Standard" section, with or without checking "Exceeds Standard")

 Teacher Comments:

 Supervisor's Response:

 Domain II: Positive Classroom Cultures

-Domain ii.
-1 Osinve Classicom Conoles

-Standard 4: Teaching practices fulfill instructional goals, and engage and motivate students.
+Standard 4: Teaching practices fulfill instructional goals, and engage and

+motivate students.

 Please check one of the following:

-☐ Does Not Meet Standard ☐ Meets the Standard ☐ Exceeds Standard
+□ Does Not Meet Standard □ Meets the Standard □ Exceeds Standard

 (Note: You may identify that you are meeting the standard, but also wish to include evidence within this "Exceeds Standard" section, with or without checking "Exceeds Standard")

 Teacher Comments:

+reaction Continuous:

 Supervisor's Response: Standard 5: Teacher demonstrates skills and knowledge to design and realize clear and ambitious vision of students' success.
-Please check one of the following: □ Does Not Meet Standard □ Meets the Standard □ Exceeds Standard (Note: You may identify that you are meeting the standard, but also wish to include evidence within this "Exceeds Standard" section, with or without checking "Exceeds Standard") Teacher Comments: Supervisor's Response: Standard 6: Teacher establishes a classroom culture conducive to learning.
-Please check one of the following: □ Does Not Meet Standard □ Meets the Standard □ Exceeds Standard Where We was the Official and the common of the standard has also with the facilities of the contribution.
-(Note: You may identify that you are meeting the standard, but also wish to include evidence within this "Exceeds Standard" section, with or without checking "Exceeds Standard") Touchon Communica Teacher Comments:
+Please check one of the following: □ Does Not Meet Standard □ Meets the Standard □ Exceeds Standard Does Not meet statidate meets the statidate Exceeds statidate (Note: You may identify that you are meeting the standard, but also wish to include evidence within this "Exceeds Standard" section, with or without checking "Exceeds Standard") Teacher Comments: Supervisor's Response: Supervisor's Response: Standard 6: Teacher establishes a classroom culture conducive to learning.
+3 Please check one of the following: □ Does Not Meet Standard □ Meets the Standard □ Exceeds Standard (Note: You may identify that you are meeting the standard, but also wish to include evidence within this "Exceeds Standard" section, with or without checking "Exceeds Standard") Teacher Comments:

 Supervisor's Response: Domain III: Productive Communication and Collaboration Standard 7: Oral and written communication is effective.
-Please check one of the following: ☐ Does Not Meet Standard ☐ Meets the Standard ☐ Exceeds Standard (Note: You may identify that you are meeting the standard, but also wish to include evidence within this "Exceeds Standard" section, with or without checking "Exceeds Standard") Teacher Comments: Supervisor's Response: Supervisor's Response.
-Standard 8: Teacher-student rapport is effective and consistent with AISC peliefs.
+Please check one of the following: ☐ Does Not Meet Standard ☐ Meets the Standard ☐ Exceeds Standard (Note: You may identify that you are meeting the standard, but also wish to include evidence within this "Exceeds Standard" section, with or without checking "Exceeds Standard") Teacher Comments: Supervisor's Response: Standard 8: Teacher-student rapport is effective and consistent with AISC beliefs.